-If you’re a claims adjuster seeking certification with the National Flood Insurance Program (NFIP), review the information below for the claims adjuster certification presentation schedule and online course information.
+If you’re a claims adjuster seeking registration with the National Flood Insurance Program (NFIP), review the information below for the claims adjuster certification presentation schedule and online course information.

-To adjust flood losses for NFIP insurers, independent adjusters must register with the NFIP Bureau and Statistical Agent (BSA) and possess an active Flood Control Number (FCN).
-Adjusters must meet certain qualifications and attend an annual NFIP Claims Presentation to become an authorized adjuster or to maintain active status.
+To adjust flood losses for NFIP insurers, independent adjusters must register with FEMA and possess an active Flood Control Number (FCN).
+Adjusters must meet certain qualifications and attend an annual NFIP Claims Presentation.

-Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance courses are available.
+Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance presentations are available.

 Upcoming NFIP Claims Presentation Schedule

-2020 Adjuster Claim Presentations are completed.
-A new series will be offered between January and May 2021.
-Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance courses are available.
+A new series will be offered between January and May 2022.
+Sign up for NFIP Training email updates to be notified when new or updated flood insurance courses are available.

 Online Courses from the Emergency Management Institute